Geometric $K$-homology with coefficients II: Main Results

 and the fact that $[D_{(Q,P)}]$ is mapped to $[D_P]$ under the map:

-\end{enumerate} The result then follows using the exactness of the Bockstein sequences, the fact that the map between geometric and analytic $K$-homology is an isomorphism, and the Five Lemma. \end{proof} \begin{remark} If we proved that $K^{geo}_*(X;\zkz)$ is isomorphic to $K^{ana}_*(X;\zkz)$ via $\Phi$ directly (i.e., without using the Bockstein exact sequence), then we could prove the exactness of the Bockstein sequence for $K_*(X;\zkz)$ using the coresponding result for $K^{ana}_*(X;\zkz)$.
-This process would be analogous to the method used in \cite{BHS}.
-There, the isomorphism between geometric and analytic $K$-homology is used to prove that Baum and Douglas' geometric model for $K$-homology has a long exact sequence. \end{remark}
+\end{enumerate} The result then follows using the exactness of the Bockstein sequences, the fact that the map between geometric and analytic $K$-homology is an isomorphism, and the Five Lemma. \end{proof}